hardscrabble/hardscrabble.github.io/_posts/2017-07-06-sad-blocks.md

 What's happening?
 You're calling the instance method `#each` of the `DatabaseResult` class.
+And it's just not doing anything at all and doesn't even know you gave it a block.
+Cool.

+Brief digression time.

 That method has an "arity" of zero.
 How do I know that?